helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Continued the Async JavaScript & War section of Module 8 (Working with APIs) of Scrimba’s Frontend Developer Career Path.
 Did Steps 9 to 17.

 **Thoughts:** I got to dive deeper into promises and promise chaining.

+---

+### Day 90: 1 April 2024.
+Monday

+**Today's Progress:** Continued the Async JavaScript & War section of Module 8 (Working with APIs) of Scrimba’s Frontend Developer Career Path.
+Now the only thing left for me to do to finish the section is the solo project.

+**Thoughts:** I got more practice in using API to build web projects, including games, and a refresher on async and await.